Smith Falls

 Smith Falls, at 63 feet (19 m), is the highest waterfall in the state of Nebraska and the centerpiece of Smith Falls State Park.
-The state park and falls are located 12 mi east-north east of Valentine and 3 miles south west of Sparks, on the south side of the Niobrara River.
+The state park and falls are located 12 mi east-northeast of Valentine and 3 miles southwest of Sparks, on the south side of the Niobrara River.
 Access to the falls is via a footbridge across the river from the north side of the park.

 History

 First known as Arikaree Falls, the waterfall bears the name of Orrin B. Smith, a pioneer in the Seven Creeks area (1885 State Census).
 His step-son, Frederick Smith will later file for a homestead claim 5 Sept.
 1889 on the south side of the river in Section 30.
 The site was subsequently owned by Fred Krzyzanowski, who purchased it in 1941, adding a picnic area and campground to capitalize on its popularity among tourists.
 The Nebraska Game and Parks Commission established the 250 acre Smith Falls State Park through a lease agreement with Krzyzanowski family in 1992.
 A new 25-year lease was signed in 2018.